Creating a new search ad campaign in Microsoft Advertising is easier than ever!

 |Advanced campaign settings|

 |Here you have the option to change your campaign's targeting settings.|

-After you click Save in the fourth step, your ads will begin appearing on the Microsoft Advertising Network shortly, unless there is an error with your account.
+After you select Save in the fourth step, your search ads will begin appearing on the Microsoft Search Network shortly, unless there is an error with your account.

 If you already have an existing campaign in another online advertising program, such as Google Ads, you can simply import your campaigns into Microsoft Advertising.
 For more information, see Import campaigns directly from Google Ads.